dylanawhite92/Group-Project-1/README.md

 * Form validation on message submissions, including empty ones.
 * Add mailboxlayer API to check for valid email addresses.
 * Chatbox, beautify formatting.
 Make dynamic, and not require refresh.
+* Use Moment.js to add timestamps to chat messages.
 * Change badges in queryPage to be two badges, one to say submit a message and the other to collapse the divs in query listings for easier scrollability, particularly jobs/events.
 * Add more parameters to query listings for more descriptive listings, e.g. Employer Name, Location.
 * Check out Chicago's open data sets, see how they can be integrated.